SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 The therapist, in contrast, disagrees and contends that the root cause of Pete's depression is so deeply buried in his unconscious mind that it eludes conscious awareness.
 Pete dismisses this notion as nonsense, and a debate ensues.
 The question arises: can Pete provide evidence to disprove the therapist's claim?

 Popper drew a sharp distinction between theories like Einstein's theory of relativity, which could make precise predictions that could be empirically tested and either verified or refuted through experimentation and Freud's psychoanalysis, which relied on interpreting past experiences.
-Popper's critique centred on the retrospective and subjective nature of psychoanalysis, where past events and experiences could be reinterpreted to fit the theory.
+Popper's critique centred on psychoanalysis's retrospective and subjective nature, where past events and experiences could be reinterpreted to fit the theory.

 RECENT ADVANCES IN COGNITIVE PSYCHOLOGY